How do I sign up (step one of three) for Housing & Dining?

 »All university housing facilities are staffed with Resident Assistants and a Graduate Community Director.
 Generally Resident Assistants are undergraduate students living on the floor with total responsibility for that area.
 Graduate Community Directors are graduate students also residing in the building.
 Additionally, each community is staffed with an Community Director.
 This staff member is a full-time, professional Housing employee.

-»If you need to report a problem, please click here to fill out a maintenance request.
-You can also call the Housing & Dining Maintenance office at 864-656-5450 to report a problem.
-The office is open from 8 a.m.–midnight 7 days a week.
+»If you need to report a maintenance problem, complete a maintenance request.
+You may call the Housing & Dining Maintenance office at 864-656-5450 to report a problem.
+Office hours are 8 a.m.–midnight, 7 days a week.
 For emergency service after these hours, please contact the Resident Assistant on call.

 »Yes, FISH ONLY!
 And only in a 10 gallon or smaller aquarium.

 What if I lock myself out of my room or apartment?

 »Every residential community has a community desk, which is staffed from 7:30 a.m. to 7:30 p.m.
 The Resident Assistant or Desk Assistant at the community desk can help you access your room.
 If you lock yourself out after 7:30 p.m., you may contact the Resident Assistant on call for your community.

 Will I be charged if I misplace my key?

 »For a complete copy of our key policy, click here for more information.
 It is important to note, if you are assessed a fee, the charge will not be added to your Tri-County student bill.
 You will be billed through Clemson University’s accounts receivable system and sent an email with additional information.

 Can we have opposite sex overnight guests in our rooms?